 Zip Code Wilmington

 Zip Code Wilmington looks for passionate self-starters with grit, tenacity and a fierce love of problem-solving.
-There's no need for applicants to have previous coding experience, but Zip Code recommends that applicants begin learning to prepare for their interview.
-The application process consists of an online application, phone interview, timed coding task and group interview.
-Zip Code offers financing options and full scholarships for individuals earning less than 200% of the poverty level.
-Students pay $3,000 upfront, and the remaining balance is paid by corporate partners if hired for an apprenticeship or direct-hire job, along with completing 26 work weeks of employment with the company.
+While previous coding experience is not required, we recommend that applicants familiarize themselves with the languages and start preparing early.
+The admissions process consists of an online application, timed coding assessment, interactive group activity and in-person interview.
+Students pay $3,000 once accepted into the program and the remaining balance is paid by corporate partners if hired for a direct-hire job, along with completing 26 work weeks of employment with the company.
 Zip Code Wilmington offers financial assistance through scholarships and stipends for qualified candidates, including active duty service members, their spouses, reservists and veterans.

 Recent Zip Code Wilmington Reviews: Rating 4.93

 Zip Code Wilmington Reviews